 Can You Get Admirals Club Access Without Using Cash Or Points?

-Both cards have an annual fee of $450, nearly the cost of a new membership.
-But when you factor in the other benefits that come with the cards such as the ‘fourth hotel night free' on the Prestige Card, the perks plus access to Admirals Club lounges is more than worth the $450 annual fee.
+The card has an annual fee of $450, nearly the cost of a new membership.
+But when you factor in the other benefits that come with the card, the perks plus access to Admirals Club lounges is more than worth the $450 annual fee.

 Although it's a shame to see a price increase for Admirals Club memberships, American's overhaul plan of its lounges is the most extensive in the company's history.

 If you are a regular American Airlines flyer, you should seriously consider adding the Citi® / AAdvantage® Executive World Elite Mastercard® to your portfolio.
 It comes with a huge range of benefits, including access to Admirals Club, and can help in your quest for affordable world-class travel experiences.